 If you have a question about the Tichum Shabbat contact:

 Is there a Mikveh?

 There is a mikveh in Bethlehem, NH.
-The mikveh is next door to the New Arlington and is associated with Congregation Machzikei Hadath.
+The mikveh is associated with Congregation Machzikei Hadath.
 The shul and mikveh do not open until July.

 Congregation Machzikei Hadath